kondokuro/PyMazeing/README.md

 #### PORTAL
 Defines entrance or exit from a maze, or the access to another maze
-- Type, is the portal an entrance, an exit or a maze connection
+- Kind, is the portal an entrance, an exit or a maze connection
 - Maze, maze name this portal conects to

 #### Maze rules: